huyananH/blogSource/source/_posts/introduction-with-device.md

         // head position and orientation.
         var headPosition = Camera.main.transform.position;
         var gazeDirection = Camera.main.transform.forward;

         RaycastHit hitInfo;

         if (Physics.Raycast(headPosition, gazeDirection, out hitInfo))
         {
             // If the raycast hit a hologram...
             // Display the cursor mesh.
             meshRenderer.enabled = true;

-            // Move thecursor to the point where the raycast hit. this.transform.position = hitInfo.point;
+            // Move the cursor to the point where the raycast hit. this.transform.position = hitInfo.point;

             // Rotate the cursor to hug the surface of the hologram. this.transform.rotation = Quaternion.FromToRotation(Vector3.up, hitInfo.normal);
         }